rudSarkar/pubsub-websocket/README.md

 ```

 > [!NOTE]
-> Didn't worked will bill endpoint in the react client
+> Didn't worked with bill endpoint in the react client

 #### Tools and version for client